panaresium/ResourceBookingSystem/README.md

 Running `python app.py` or `flask run` performs a minimal check as well, but `init_setup.py` is the preferred method to ensure the environment is healthy.

+The initialization process also creates `data/admin_config.json` if it does not exist.
+This file stores floor map, resource, user and permission information in JSON format so you can easily modify it or replace it from an Azure file share.

 ### Installing Dependencies